mohitkesarwani/comparecreditcards/README.md

-# Credit Card Data Service
+# Credit Card and Residential Mortgage Data Service

-This service fetches credit card product details from Australian bank Consumer Data Standards APIs and stores them in MongoDB.
+This service fetches credit card and residential mortgage product details from Australian bank Consumer Data Standards APIs and stores them in MongoDB.
 Data is refreshed on a schedule using `node-cron`.

 ## Setup